-The combined monitoring network will consist of the following:
+The combined monitoring network consists of the following:

-- Global Navigation Satellite System (GNSS) units to be placed in the following locations: - Centrelines of LW S1A to LW S3A located in bushland within the Australian Wildlife Sanctuary; - Pairs of GNSS units to be placed across the Tributary to Teatree Hollow to measure valley closure; - Two GNSS units placed across the Bargo River to monitor for valley closure; - Two GNSS units placed at the Railway Viaduct across Bargo River to measure far field movements; - Two GNSS units to be placed on either side of the Picton Weir to measure far field movements, as well as an additional GNSS unit between the Picton Weir and LW S6A; - A GNSS unit at the Wellers Road Overbridge to measure far field movements; and - A GNSS unit at Tahmoor Mine's survey base station. - Survey lines and survey marks in association with Teatree Hollow and the tributary to Teatree Hollow.
-This would include survey marks across the base of the creek along Tributary of Teatree Hollow, and where roads, railways and other infrastructure services cross the tributary and associated first order drainage lines.
-Survey marks are also planned across the base of Teatree Hollow, and a survey line across the road crossing that intersects Teatree Hollow; - Survey lines across the southern boundary of Tahmoor Mine's property and along the western side of the REA; - Survey lines have been or will be installed along Remembrance Drive, Caloola Road, Yarran Road, Charlies Point Road and Great Southern Road; - Survey line along the Main Southern Railway from 97.7 km to 99.8 km, and monitoring points for key items along the railway; - Survey points at the Tahmoor Mine site to allow monitoring of the Main Southern Railway, Remembrance Drive, Rail Loop and road bridge, stockpile area and conveyors, the drift, winder house, building structures, dams, and associated services infrastructure; - Survey points at the Wollondilly Anglican College and Australian Wildlife Sanctuary, as well as other commercial, industrial and business establishments in the Study Area; and - Survey points at private properties, dwellings, buildings and dams.
+- Global Navigation Satellite System (GNSS) units installed in the following locations: - Centrelines of LW S1A to LW S3A located in bushland within the Australian Wildlife Sanctuary; - Pairs of GNSS units installed across the Tributary to Teatree Hollow to measure valley closure; - Pair of GNSS units installed across Teatree Hollow to measure valley closure; - Two GNSS units placed across the Bargo River to monitor for valley closure; - Two GNSS units placed at the Railway Viaduct across Bargo River to measure far field movements; - One GNSS unit to be installed on the Main Southern Railway above LW S5A to provide early detection of subsidence within the rail corridor.
+The GNSS unit will be installed prior to the commencement of LW S4A; - Two GNSS units installed on either side of the Picton Weir to measure far field movements, as well as an additional GNSS unit between the Picton Weir and LW S6A; - Three pairs of GNSS units installed at the tops of the valley on either side of Hornes Creek to measure far field movement; - A GNSS unit at the Wellers Road Overbridge to measure far field movements; and - A GNSS unit at Tahmoor Mine's survey base station.

+- Survey lines and survey marks in association with Teatree Hollow and the tributary to Teatree Hollow.
+This includes survey marks across the base of the creek along Tributary of Teatree Hollow, and where roads, railways and other infrastructure services cross the tributary and associated first order drainage lines.
+Survey marks were also installed across the base of Teatree Hollow, and a survey line across the road crossing that intersects Teatree Hollow; - Survey lines across the southern boundary of Tahmoor Mine's property and along the western side of the REA; - Survey lines installed along Remembrance Drive, Caloola Road, Yarran Road, Charlies Point Road and Great Southern Road;

-Number: TAH-HSEC-00360 Status: Released Effective: Wednesday, January 18, 2023 Page 106 of 141 Owner: Zina Ainsworth Version: 3.0 Review: Sunday, January 18, 2026
+Number: TAH-HSEC-00360 Status: Released Effective: Friday, February 7, 2025 Page 109 of 147